College Bulletin - Course Catalog

 The Physical Education (PE) Requirement:

-Students are encouraged to enjoy the instructional and recreational opportunities offered by the department throughout their college careers.
-As a requirement for graduation, all nonveteran students, not excused for medical reasons, are required to complete 4 units of physical education by the end of their sophomore year.
-In addition, all students must pass a survival swim test or complete one-quarter of aquatics instruction.
+At Swarthmore College, students are encouraged to take advantage of the various instructional and recreational activities offered by the department.
+To graduate, nonveteran students must complete 4 units of physical education unless exempt for medical reasons.
+It is recommended they complete at least 2 units by the end of their sophomore year.
+All students must pass a survival swim test or complete one-quarter of aquatics instruction.
 The course schedule for physical education can be found on this webpage through the Registrar’s Office.

 Click here for the registrar’s guide to the PE requirement